MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debuggercmds/-version.md

 ---
-title: version (WinDbg)
+title: "version (WinDbg)"
-description: The version extension displays the version information for the extension DLL.This extension command should not be confused with the version (Show Debugger Version) command.
+description: "The version extension displays the version information for the extension DLL.This extension command should not be confused with the version (Show Debugger Version) command."
 keywords: ["version Windows Debugging"] ms.date: 05/23/2017
 topic_type: